Greece unlikely to ask for more ECB liquidity for weeks

 The ECB increased ELA to Greek banks twice in July by 900 million euros each time and ELA is now capped at around 91 billion euros, of which about 5 billion is unused.

 The ECB is due to discuss ELA again on Wednesday, when the governing council holds a non-policy meeting.
-Last week, Greece did not ask for an increase, a sign the banks were stabilising.
+Last week, Greece did not ask for an increase, a sign the banks were stabilizing.